jlacar/aoc2015/README-Day18.md

             isLightOnAt(row + rOffset, col + cOffset)
         }

-As a sanity check, I retell the story in my head to see how well it maps to the code:
+That looks pretty clean but as a sanity check, I retell the story in my head to see how well it maps to the code:

-> Count how many of the neighbors of (row, col) are lit.
+> Count how many neighbors of the light at (row, col) are lit.

-It's pretty close but there's still a bit of friction from the offsets list.
-As my eyes bounce back and forth between the `count` body and the `offsets` list declaration, I realize that the `litNeighborsOf()` function has two responsibilities: counting and calculating the neighbor light's coordinates.
-These  should probably be separate concerns.
+While I've managed to trim the code down quite a bit, I still sense some friction from the offsets list.
+As I read the code, I notice that I'm bouncing back and forth between the `count` body and the `offsets` list declaration.
+It seems my brain is trying to figure out the relationship between the addition the offsets in the `isLightOnAt()` call and the offsets list.

+This helps me realize that the `litNeighborsOf()` function currently has two responsibilities: counting the lit neighbors and calculating the neighboring light's locations.
+These two concerns should probably be separated.

-To do that, I create the `neighborsOf()` function, which uses the list of offsets to calculate the coordinates of the neighbors.
-Moving the calculation of neighbor coordinates here leaves `litNeighborsOf()` to be concerned solely with counting how many of its neighbors are lit.
+To do that, I create the `neighborsOf()` function.
+Moving the calculation of neighbors to a separate function leaves `litNeighborsOf()` to be focused only on counting its lit neighbors, just like its name suggests.

     private fun Grid.litNeighborsOf(row: Int, col: Int): Int = neighborsOf(row, col) .count { (neighborRow, neighborCol) -> isLightOnAt(neighborRow, neighborCol) }